It is absolutely time and energy to panic about climate change

 ‘OUR BEST-CASE SCENARIO IS ACTUALLY ONE IN WHICH WE LOSE THE SAME OF 25 HOLOCAUSTS — AND THAT’S JUST FROM AIR POLLUTION ALONE’

 Area of the problem when discussing climate threats is that so much of it feels abstract or distant.
 But when you start to quantify the damage, it is pretty harrowing.
-As an example, you cite a current study showing that people could avoid 150 million excess deaths from air pollution by end of century whenever we could limit warming to 1.5 degrees or hold warming at 2 degrees without counting on negative emissions.
+As an example, you cite a current study showing that people could a 150 million excess deaths from air pollution by end of century whenever we could limit warming to 1.5 degrees or hold warming at 2 degrees without counting on negative emissions.

 What lengths away from a 2-degree warmer world are we?